Top 10 Kailua Luxury Vacation Rentals

 Kailua Beach Park is two and a half miles of silky white sand blending with the mesmerizing teal waters.
 Steady trade winds, waters averaging seventy-five degrees year-round, and the protective reef provide perfect conditions for windsurfing and kitesurfing.
 If you have ever wanted to try stand up paddle boarding or kayaking, this beach is perfect for your first experience.

 Lanikai Beach, sister to Kailua Beach, is one mile of the same white, silky sand and stunning turquoise waters.
 Lanikai lives up to its translation, “Heavenly Ocean”.
 Since there are no posted signs, finding Lanikai Beach can be a bit tricky.
 Look for the word “Lanikai” on a huge pillar in the area.
 The pedestrian entrance is located between residential homes on beach alleys.
 Lanikai Beach does not have any restrooms, showers, lifeguards, or picnic tables.
 Make sure to bring a cooler packed for the day, and make a stop at Kailua Beach Park nearby for the facilities.
 It is best to come to Lanikai Beach in the early part of the day, as the sun dips below the Koolau Mountains in the afternoon.
+You can find plenty of Lanikai luxury vacation homes near Kailua.

 Hiking in the Area